Ross Pierschbacher: New York Jets

 On September 10, 2021, Pierschbacher was signed to the New York Jets practice squad.
 He signed a reserve/future contract with the Jets on January 10, 2022.
 He was waived on August 30, 2022.

 Detroit Lions

 On September 8, 2022, Pierschbacher was signed to the Detroit Lions practice squad.
 He was promoted to the active roster on December 10.
+After appearing in three games for Detroit during the 2022 season, Pierschbacher re–signed with the Lions on March 8, 2023.
+He was waived/injured on August 13.

+Philadelphia Eagles (second stint)

+On November 13, 2023, Pierschbacher signed with the practice squad of the Eagles.
+He was released on December 7.